What You’ll Do

 We have more than 600 clubs and organizations you can join, and if you don’t see something you like, you can start your own.
 Students who get involved do better academically and are more likely to graduate.

-Greek organizations are a big part of Mizzou, where fraternity and sorority members make up nearly 22 percent of the undergraduate population.
+Greek organizations are a big part of Mizzou, where fraternity and sorority members make up nearly 30 percent of the undergraduate population.
 Students of all backgrounds are active in the community and strive to embody the values of leadership, scholarship, service, brotherhood and sisterhood.
-Learn more about Greek Life at Mizzou.
+Learn more about Fraternity and Sorority Life at Mizzou.

 The Rec Complex

-Prepare to be blown away by Mizzou’s Student Recreation Complex, a monument to sweat, swimming and swagger.
-Consistently named to national top-10 lists, MizzouRec’s historic building houses a full-service spa, a climbing wall, boxing and cycling classes, tons of basketball and racquetball courts, and of course, four spectacular pools.
+Prepare to be blown away by Mizzou’s Student Recreation Complex.
+MizzouRec’s historic building features a climbing wall, boxing and cycling classes, tons of basketball and racquetball courts, and three spectacular pools.
 You can even work at MizzouRec, which employs more than 400 students.
-Feel the burn. 🔥 💪 🔥

 In the past seven years, more than 35,400 Mizzou students performed more than 1,400,000 hours of service in the community — while earning academic credit for it.
 Mizzou also set a record for alternative break participation, a program that sends Tigers on the road to pitch in and help farther-away communities.